-4 Ways to Keep Your Mac from Sleeping
+4 Ways to Stop Your Mac from Going to Sleep

 There are four ways to keep your Mac from sleeping: change Energy Saver settings (global and blunt), use Hot Corners (limited), use a system-level app like Amphetamine (free, no mouse movement), or use a mouse jiggler like Shake It On (smart conditions, real mouse activity).